Roll20/roll20-api-scripts/5eShapedScript/README.md

     * **Init to Tracker** If 'on', automatically send all initiative rolls to the turn tracker.
     * **Break Init Ties** If 'on', the value a character's initiative bonus will be divided by 100 and added to their initiative roll to break initiative ties (matching rolls mean the character with the highest bonus goes first)
 * **Show name on Roll Template** If 'on', the character's name will be shown on all their rolls in chat.
-* **Show Target AC** If 'on', all attacks and spells with a target will require a target to be clicked and will display the target's AC on the Roll output
+* **Show Target AC** If 'on', all attacks with a target will require a target to be clicked and will display the target's AC on the Roll output
-* **Show Target Name** If 'on', all attacks and spells with a target will require a target to be clicked and will display the target's character name on the Roll output
+* **Show Target Name** If 'on', all attacks with a target will require a target to be clicked and will display the target's character name on the Roll output
 * **Auto Roll Dmg Attacks** If 'on', all attacks with automatically roll and display damage.
 * **Auto Roll Dmg Saves** If 'on', all attacks with saves will automatically roll and display damage applied on save failure.
 * **Display Settings** This submenu configures the respective sheet fields to be visible by default on new characters.
     * **Show Passive Skills** If 'on', will enable the display of passive skills in the skills section of the Core sheet page.
     * **Show Weight** If 'on', will enable the display of weight information on the Core sheet page.
-    * **Show Emote** If 'on', will enable the Emote field which can be customized to automatically display the Emote on the attack template.
+    * **Show Emote** If 'on', will enable the Emote field which can be customized to automatically display the Emote on the roll template.
-    * **Show Freetext** If 'on', will enable the Freetext field on attack templates.
+    * **Show Freetext** If 'on', will enable the Freetext field.
-    * **Show Freeform** If 'on', will enable the Freeform field on attack templates.
+    * **Show Freeform** If 'on', will enable the Freeform field.
     * **Show Dice Modifiers** If 'on', will enable Dice modifiers.
     * **Show Crit Range** If 'on', will show Crit Range.
-    * **Extra on a Crit** If 'on', will enable the Extra on Crit field on attack templates which can be used to specify damage to be added automatically on crits.
+    * **Extra on a Crit** If 'on', will enable the Extra on Crit field which can be used to specify damage to be added automatically on crits.
 * **Automatic Higher Level Queries** If 'on', the script will query the player to cast spells at a higher level whenever possible.
-* **Auto Use Ammo** If 'on', ammo will automatically decrement when launching attacks that are configured with ammo.
+* **Auto Use Ammo** If 'on', ammo will automatically decrement when launching offense items that are configured with ammo.
 * **Revert advantage** If enabled, (dis)advantage will automatically be reverted back to rolling normally after the next d20 roll.
 Useful for the most common case where you get advantage on a single roll.
 * **Auto spell slots/points** If enabled, (dis)advantage will automatically be reverted back to rolling normally after the next d20 roll.
 Useful for the most common case where you get advantage on a single roll.
 * **Houserule Settings** See [!New Characters/Houserule Settings][#new-charactershouserule-settings].